infosupport/rust-workshop/docs/introduction/04-pattern-matching.md

 In this example, we deconstruct the `Point` struct and extract its `x` and `y` fields using pattern matching.

-Pattern matching in Rust is a versatile and powerful feature that allows you to write more concise and readable code.
-By understanding how to use pattern matching with enums, if-statements, and structs, you can take full advantage of this feature in your Rust programs.

 You can find more information about pattern matching in chapter 18 of the [Rust book](https://doc.rust-lang.org/book/ch18-00-patterns.html).

 ## Summary